svdataman/gin/README.md

 ## To do

-* Add more ACV functions
+* Inclide a range of ready-to-use ACV functions
-* Compute ACFs based on FT or specified PSD
+* Compute ACFs based on FT of specified PS
 * Allow for time binning (not point samples in time)
 * Allow for lognormal process